Malgana people

-The Malgana are an Aboriginal Australian people of Western Australia.
+The Malgana, also known as the Malkana, are an Aboriginal Australian people of Western Australia.

 Language

 Malgana belongs to the Kartu language family.
 It died out by the mid-20th century, but a salvage grammar of the language, based on old recordings and records, was produced by Andrew Gargett in 2011.

 Country

 The Malgana in Norman Tindale's estimation had tribal lands of some 7,000 mi2.
 He located their traditional lands as lying on the inland plateau from Hamelin Pool south of the Wooramel River area.
 He placed their eastern confines around the Talisker pastoral lease, and their southern limits near Ajana, Coolcalalaya, and Riverside in the Murchison River area.
 The Nhanda lay to their south, with the border boundary between the two near the present day Gee Gie Outcamp, while their northern neighbours were the Yingkarta.

 In 2018 much of the Shark Bay area, contiguous land extending over Dirk Hartog Island National Park, Edel Land Peninsula and Steep Point, the town of Denham, Peron Peninsula, and some pastoral leases, was recognised as coming under Malgana traditional territory in a native title decision.